What are KPIs driving business growth in your company? The professional services market is back—and more competitive than ever.

 - How will you outperform your competition?

 - What professional services KPIs will keep you competitive?

-Service Performance Insight (SPI) has analyzed and identified the profit-centric measures with the highest correlation to financial success in Professional Services Organizations (PSOs).
+Service Performance Insight (SPI) has analyzed and identified the profit-centric measures.
+The highest financial success being in Professional Services Businesses.

 In 2014, SPI saw growth of 10% or more for the third consecutive year, signaling the end of the recession in most markets and geographies.